Skip to content

 2. SQLAlchemy engine optionsSQLALCHEMY_ENGINE_OPTIONS dict, computed per component from the resolved sqlaEngineOptions preset and the component's worker/thread configuration (Gunicorn workers × threads for the web server, Celery concurrency for workers).
 Presets range from conservative (NullPool) through balanced (pool_size=1, max_overflow=-1) to aggressive (pool_size=workers×threads).
 See SQLAlchemy Engine Options for details.

 3. Valkey cache config — When spec.valkey is set, the operator renders CACHE_CONFIG, DATA_CACHE_CONFIG, FILTER_STATE_CACHE_CONFIG, EXPLORE_FORM_DATA_CACHE_CONFIG, THUMBNAIL_CACHE_CONFIG, CeleryConfig, and RESULTS_BACKEND backed by Valkey.
 Connection details are read from SUPERSET_OPERATOR__VALKEY_* env vars at Python runtime.
+The rendered CeleryConfig contains only broker/backend connectivity and SSL settings; users define Celery app behavior in raw Python.
 SSL/mTLS cert paths are baked directly into the rendered config.

 4. Base config (spec.config) — Raw Python from the top-level config field, shared by all Python components.
 Appended after operator-generated configs.